LeoRauschenberger/PCB_RelayDesign/README.md

 # PCB_RelayDesign
-This is a relay-design with that can be switched with a momentary switch based on a 555-Timer.
+This is a relay-design with that can be switched with just a momentary switch based on a 555-Timer.